wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

-Add a new ID enum element in \ref Fauna::HerbivoreType and make it accessible to the instruction file parser by checking for your string identifier in \ref Fauna::Parameters::callback() under `CB_HERBIVORE_TYPE`.
+Add a new ID enum element in \ref Fauna::HerbivoreType and make it accessible to the instruction file parser by checking for your string identifier in \ref Fauna::ParamReader::callback() under `CB_HERBIVORE_TYPE`.

 Then, derive a new class from \ref Fauna::Population to construct